Join us for worship every Sunday at 10 am in the church sanctuary or on Zoom. All are welcome!

 Worship This Sunday

-Worship Associate: Lesley Tyson
+Worship Associate: TBA

 Location: All services are held in the church sanctuary and streamed live on Zoom.